United Kingdom Dobermann Association Committee

 David is co-founder (along with Mrs Jean Frost) of the Chancepixies affix.

-Pictured is UKDA President Mr Michael Mc Cann receiving a KCAI dog training award at Crufts from KCAI Chairmann Mr Paul Rawlings.
+Pictured is UKDA President Mr Michael Mc Cann receiving the prestigious KCAI dog training award at Crufts from KCAI Chairman Mr Paul Rawlings in 2015.

 Michael has been training dogs for over 20 years and owns & currently trains several Dobermanns in IPO & PP work.